Skip to main content

 • Patients aged 65 years and over.

 • Patients aged 18-64 who are ‘at risk’.
-This includes:
+This includes those with:

 • Pregnant women

-Fluenz (Children)
+Fluenz (Children